 - 2-3 eggs for sunny side-up

 Sift barley flour and baking powder into a bowl.
-Mix in Kimchi with its juice, water and an egg.
+Mix in Kimchi with its juice, water, white pepper and an egg.